Glay: 2005–2006: Rebirth

 In 2005, after years of touring, promoting, and recording, the four took a hiatus.
 Their only new release as a group was the single "Scream", their first collaboration work, with the vocal–dance group Exile.
-"Scream", which was released under Exile's record company, was the fifth best selling single of the year.
+"Scream", which was released under Exile's record company, was the fifth bestselling single of the year.

 During that time, Jiro created a side band with the pillows guitarist Sawao Yamanaka and Straightener's drummer Nakayama Shinpei called The Predators, in the summer of 2005.
 The Predators played in summer festivals and released the mini-album Hunting!.
 Teru and Hisashi formed a band called Rally with The Mad Capsule Markets drummer Motokatsu and bassist Koji Ueno from Thee Michelle Gun Elephant.
 Rally contributed a cover of Buck-Tick's "Aku no Hana" for the tribute CD Parade -Respective Tracks of Buck-Tick-.

 Although it was believed that Glay took a break as a group to take a rest, it was later reported in the news that the band had split from their former agency, Unlimited Group.
 The reasons were obscure, but the event managed to delay the band's work.
 The band refers to it as a time when they "couldn't move forward" and "had thoughts of quitting".
 Cyzo magazine's October 2005 issue had reported Glay's management dispute and referred to it as a media taboo.

 In February 2006, Glay ended their silence by having a two-day live performance in Zepp Tokyo and a three-day live performance at Nippon Budokan, titled Rock 'n' Roll Swindle, which was produced as an independent event.
 Here, they played many of their old songs and introduced two new written songs as their new sound.
 It was the start of a campaign called "Re-Birth" to promote the band's return to the music scene.
 Posters of their "dead" faces were displayed around the city of Tokyo and a movie of the "old" Glay burial by the "new" Glay was shown on television during the commercial breaks.
 Takuro founded his own office, called Lover Soul, but the band signed with Amuse, the office of Southern All Stars's Keisuke Kuwata, in 2006 until the new office was established.

 On July 12, 2006, they released a new single titled "G4" after a year and seven months away from the limelight, returning to their rock and roll roots.
 In the following month, they collaborated with former Boowy vocalist Kyosuke Himuro in their single "Answer".
 Together, they performed "Answer" in Kyosuke Himuro + Glay Swing Addiction 2006.
 In August, Glay performed at Southern All Stars's summer concert Mujintou alongside various artists.
 In September, "Natsuoto/Henna Yume -Thousand Dreams-" was released, with "Natsuoto" being the theme song to TV show Koi suru Hanikami.

 Following the release of these singles was their tour, Rock 'n' Roll Swindle -Re-Birth- from November 2006 to early 2007.